Adaptive Robust Large Volatility Matrix Estimation Based on High-Frequency Financial Data: Introduction

 The rest of the paper is organized as follows.
 Section \ref{SEC-2} provides the model and data structure for estimating each daily integrated volatility, and Section \ref{SEC-3} introduces an adaptive robust integrated volatility estimation method.
 Section \ref{SEC-4} establishes the concentration property and optimality of the proposed estimator.
 In Section \ref{SEC-5}, with the approximate factor model, we show how to estimate the large integrated volatility matrix using the proposed estimation procedure.
-Section \ref{SEC-6} conducts a simulation study to illustrate the finite sample performances of the proposed estimator and applies the estimation method to the S\&P 500 stock.
+There, we also propose the tail index estimator and show its concentration property.
+Section \ref{SEC-6} presents a simulation study to illustrate the finite sample performances of the proposed estimator and applies the estimation method to the 200 most-liquid assets on the S\&P 500.
 The conclusion is presented in Section \ref{SEC-7}, and proofs are collected in the Appendix.